pengsun/CatVSDog/A note on vtkImageReslice.md

 reslice.Update()
 ```

+Remarks:
-Also, you can find the "official" example for `vtkImageReslice` at [VTK hosted on github](https://github.com/Kitware/VTK/tree/master/Examples/ImageProcessing/Python).
+* the "official" example for `vtkImageReslice` at [VTK hosted on github](https://github.com/Kitware/VTK/tree/master/Examples/ImageProcessing/Python).
 Try to insert above code and see if it produes the desired plane.
+* orientation as normal vector for a plane: http://www.vtk.org/Wiki/VTK/Examples/Cxx/GeometricObjects/OrientedArrow

-Python 2.7.6 with VTK 6.2
+Tested for Python 2.7.6 with VTK 6.2

-7/6/2015 updated
-4/4/2015